- This event has passed.

 We are thrilled to be selected as an Official Charity Partner in the 2021 TCS NYC Marathon!
 On November 7, Team Gluten-Free runners from across the country will unite in New York to run the 26.2 miles with the common goal of accelerating diagnosis, treatments, and a cure for the three million Americans affected by celiac disease.

-We are seeking five runners who are passionate and seriously committed to training, running, and fundraising to accelerate celiac disease research.
-If selected, NYC Marathon Team Gluten-Free runners will commit to raising a minimum of $3,500 in support of the Celiac Disease Foundation.
+NYC Marathon Team Gluten-Free runners will commit to raising a minimum of $3,500 in support of the Celiac Disease Foundation.
 Runners will also agree to federal, state, and local health and safety guidelines, as well as NYRR’s guidelines on race day, November 7, 2021.

-Meet part of our incredible 2021 Team!
+Meet part of our incredible Team Gluten-Free!

 Tom Barabas: Our family’s celiac story started with my son, eight years ago, as a 3-year old.
 He began to have severe intestinal issues, he wasn’t growing and his teeth had turned gray, since he wasn’t getting any nutrients.
 In general, he was an absolutely miserable child, which was demoralizing because he was previously so happy.
 After way too many trips to the local doctor, where we were consistently told not to worry about it, my wife practically begged the doctor to have a blood test.
 My son’s numbers literally came back off the charts.
 After getting an endoscopy, he was officially diagnosed with celiac disease, and we were able to move towards getting him better.
 He is now a healthy, happy, athletic child who is amazing at dealing with his disease.
 Several years later, my wife, who by this point had been gluten-free for years, began to have her own intestinal issues.
 Testing showed damage to her intestines, most likely from undiagnosed celiac disease.
 While we have learned to manage the disease as a family, there is much work to be done with regard to outreach and advocacy, in addition to early diagnosis and ultimately a cure.
 It is an honor to help reach those goals by running for Team Gluten-Free and raising money for the Celiac Disease Foundation.
 Support Tom here!